 The geographical information must be provided either as GML files or as shape files.
 Templates will be available specifying how this information will be provided.
 No spatial data needs to be reported if the UoM are the same as the WFD and are already reported under the WFD.

 According to the WFD “CIS Guidance Document No. 22: Updated Guidance on Implementing the Geographical Information System (GIS).
-Elements of the EU Water policy”27, the required spatial accuracy and resolution for reported data should be better than 125 metres and 0.5 km2, respectively at a map scale of 1:250,000.
+Elements of the EU Water policy”, the required spatial accuracy and resolution for reported data should be better than 125 metres and 0.5 km2, respectively at a map scale of 1:250,000.
 The positional and spatial accuracy should always be kept as high as possible and ideally be similar to the national operational datasets.
-Member States may also report data at a more detailed scale...
+Member States may also report data at a more detailed scale.

 UML Diagram